JA

 Discover Jamaica's traditional drinks, from locally produced spirits to regional wines.

 A popular lager, Red Stripe is a refreshing and widely available beer in Jamaica.
-It's a light-bodied beer with a mild flavor.
+Light-bodied with mild flavor.
+Iconic Jamaican brand recognized worldwide.

 beer4.7%